MarkusCohenheim/moore-machine/usecase.md

 ## Take two valid Transitions and visit three different States
 The moore machine does not call the "active( )" function of the initial state, but does call the "active( )" function of the other two states that it visits.

-## Build Two Copies of a Moore Machine by one Builder
+## Build two Copies of a Moore Machine by one Builder
 After declaring a configuration, it should be possible to create two copies of a moore machine by a single builder.

-## Build Two different Moore Machines by one Builder
+## Build two different Moore Machines by one Builder
 After declaring a configuration and building a state machine, it should be possible to reset the builder and create another state machine from another configuration.